NVIDIA/hpc-container-maker/RECIPES.md

 Linux distribution.

 As a side effect, a toolchain is created containing the GNU compilers.
-The tool can be passed to other operations that want to build using the GNU compilers.
+The toolchain can be passed to other operations that want to build using the GNU compilers.

 ```python
 g = gnu()